Skip to main content

 Melissa is grateful for her family, friends, experiences, and health.
 Her lifelong lesson is that every event serves a purpose.
 Your experiences and responses shape your character and determine your path in life.
 Acting with love and kindness towards others leads to reciprocal treatment from the universe.
 Family is defined by your choices and is ultimately the most significant aspect of life.
 You reap what you sow; your efforts determine your outcomes.

-She will compete in wheelchair curling, alpine skiing, swimming, and skeleton.
+She will compete in wheelchair curling, alpine skiing and swimming.

 Marie-Eve-Pelletier.jpgTrade: Military Police